pstorozenko/pstorozenko.github.io/content/posts/stylegan-in-your-hands.md

 ![](strange_mix.jpg)

+## Why this all is possible

+While this all is magnificent we can only speculate why random vectors are giving us reasonable faces and why those age/rotation directions exist.
+People say that because the latent space of size 512 is very dense in terms of contained information.
+It has to be able to carry information on all 1024x1024px of people of all ethnicities, ages we can chose almost any point in $R^{512}$ and it will produce plausible results.
+It is also important to remember that the network saw all those ages and ethnicities in the training data.

+This also explains the existence of directions responsible for aging and face rotation.
+Since network saw a lot of faces rotated by different angles, this information located in latent space.
+The same goes for aging.
+On the other hand there is no up-down head rotation as there were not that much examples of people tilting their head in the training data.
+Network can generate brilliant results, but only of the same kind as it saw.

 ## Summary

-In this pretty post I presented what can be achieved with StyleGAN and how you can play with it using free google colab.
+In this post I presented what can be achieved with StyleGAN and how you can play with it using free google colab.
 I hope you liked that and your experiments were fruitful ;)